molke-productions/qloud/README.md

 The IR power plot is useful to see room reflections behavior.
 The step response plot is useful for speakers time alignment in multiway loudspeakers.
-All plots support zooming with history and panning.

 # A few hints